bakkenbaeck/iOS-handbook/COMMUNICATION.md

 - Never deal in absolutes.
 Unless needed. (“We should never store sensitive data in plain text.”)
 - Aim to develop professional skills, group knowledge and product quality, through group critique.
 That goes both way: try to be open and welcoming to criticism.
 - Be aware of negative bias with online communication.
 (If content is neutral, we assume the tone is negative.)
 Try to use positive language instead.
 - Use emoji to clarify tone.
-Compare “well, this sucks” to “well, this sucks 😂.”
+Compare “ok” to “ok 😃.”

 [Source: How to write the perfect pull request](https://github.com/blog/1943-how-to-write-the-perfect-pull-request)